• Overview

 Zoom in chr10 : 17224000-17241000

-It appears that the T allele of the gene VIM is expressed in most cell groups, while the C allele seems to be primarily expressed in groups 1 and 4.
+The T allele of VIM is expressed across most cell groups, while the C allele is primarily restricted to groups 1 and 4.

 # Save the Seurat object for further use